SwayamGupta12345/e-commerce-system-in-cpp/README.md

 ## File Structure

-- **main.cpp**: The main file containing the entry point and core logic of the system.
+- **E-commerce.cpp**: The main file containing the entry point and core logic of the system.
-- **data.txt**: Sample input file to initialize the system with products and other data.
+- **input before running.txt**: Sample input file to initialize the system with products and other data.
 - **README.md**: This file.

 ## Customization

-- Modify `data.txt` to include different products or user data for testing.
+- Modify `input before running.txt` to include different products or user data for testing.
-- Adjust the code in `main.cpp` to add new features or improve existing functionality.
+- Adjust the code in `E-commerce.cpp` to add new features or improve existing functionality.

 ## Troubleshooting

 - **Login Issues**: Ensure the correct credentials are used (case-sensitive).
-- **Data Loading**: Verify the format of `input before .txt` to ensure compatibility with the system.
+- **Data Loading**: Verify the format of `input before running.txt` to ensure compatibility with the system.

 ## Contact